Shayan7Khan/Shayan7Khan/README.md

 </div>

 <p align="center">
-I'm a <strong>Flutter Developer</strong> and <strong>Software Engineering graduate</strong> from IMSciences with a passion for building impactful mobile applications.
+I'm a <strong>Flutter Developer</strong> with a passion for building impactful mobile applications.
 Currently working as a <strong>Flutter Developer at AntonX</strong>.
 </p>

 <br/>